 The end goal of each municipality and county is to prevent youth from participating in activities which lead to involvement in the juvenile justice system and to support youth through innovative strategies for positive youth development.
 WRI supports these efforts by assisting in the implementation of identified solutions, the tracking of results, and the evaluation of outcomes.

-The efforts of this juvenile delinquency prevention effort have yielded many positive results for the youth in Burlington County
+The initiative has yielded positive results for youth in Burlington County

 1. Decreased juvenile arrests in the county by 12% since 2015

 2. Increased the use of Stationhouse Adjustment (SHA), a first-time juvenile diversion effort to hold youth accountable, while preventing a formal complaint filed with the court, and thus keeping youth out of the juvenile justice system, by 500% in Willingboro